 Custody and access rights must always be arranged with the best interests of the child in mind and so that these rights can be exercised in the best possible way in future.
 The parents can make a parental responsibility agreement.
 If the parents cannot reach an agreement, the dispute must be taken to court.

-The agreement on child custody and access rights must be drawn up in writing and submitted for validation to the local social welfare authority.
+The agreement on child custody must be drawn up in writing, and the parents may ask the local social welfare authority to validate it.
 The social welfare authority must ensure that the agreement is in the child’s best interest.
-An agreement validated by the social welfare board is valid and enforceable similarly in the same way as a final court decision.
+An agreement validated by the social welfare board is valid and enforceable in the same way as a final court decision.

 If the spouses cannot reach an agreement, they can request assistance from a municipal child welfare officer or a family mediator.
 Child welfare officers provide guidance to parents and have the power to validate agreements between them.
-An agreement confirmed by a child welfare officer is regarded as equivalent to a final court decision.
+A validated agreement is regarded as equivalent to a court decision.
 Family mediators assist parents in resolving their disputes through negotiation, and can also provide assistance in drawing up agreements.
 Family mediators must pay special attention to securing the best interests of any minors in the family.

 The court’s power of decision covers child custody, living arrangements, access rights and maintenance payments.
 (Act on Mediation in Civil Matters and Confirmation of Settlements in General Courts 394/2011, section 10).
 Court mediation is a separate procedure from judicial proceedings.
 It can commence when a case pending in court is referred to court mediation or by direct request of the parties to the dispute.
 The mediator is a judge assisted by an expert, usually a psychologist or a social worker.
 A confirmed agreement is regarded as equivalent to a court decision.
 If an agreement cannot be reached, it is returned to court proceedings or the court closes the case.